FPI projections show big trouble for Big 12

 Overall, the Big 12's 26 percent chance at a top-four SOR team is actually worse than six individual teams' chances.

 The Big 12's chances at a playoff berth are just one part of our preseason FPI projections, which we are unveiling for the first time today.
 Earlier this offseason, we released our preseason FPI ratings, which help us simulate the season 10,000 times to build our projections.
-If you want to read more about the methodology behind all these numbers, learn more about FPI here, and pick up a primer on Strength of Record here.
+If you want to read more about the methodology behind all these numbers, learn more about FPI here and pick up a primer on strength of record here.
 Otherwise, let's dive into the rest of our initial preseason projections.

 Tigers on top